 - Stay here for amazing views.
 The hotel also offers spa and sauna services

 - Book your stay at the Boutique Hotel Victoria

 - Hilton Budapest – This Hilton hotel is located in an amazing area – in the heart of UNESCO world heritage site

 - Located 15 minutes from the centre of Pest, with easy access to most tourist areas including Buda Castle

-- In their ICON restaurant, you can savour Hungarian cuisines, whilst enjoying breathtaking views
+- In their ICON restaurant, you can savor Hungarian cuisines, whilst enjoying breathtaking views

 - Book your stay here Hilton Budapest

-- Corinthia Hotel Budapest – Corinthia Hotel is a 5 star rated hotel in hotel.
-The hotel building is very stunning.
+- Corinthia Hotel Budapest – Corinthia Hotel is a 5 star rated hotel.

 - The hotel has a spa and a multi-cuisine restaurant

 - Best value for money – by staying in the heart of the city